taligentx/LiveTVH.bundle/README.md

 ## Notes
 * Channels will take a bit of time to load initially while metadata is fetched and speed up over time as the cache is built up (up to 30 days).
 20-30 channels per page works reasonably well.

-* Recordings are available for playback, managing recordings will need to be handled outside of Plex, or by using [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).
+* While Tvheadend recordings can be played, managing new recordings will need to be handled outside of Plex, or by using [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).

-* Codec identification for direct streaming uses Tvheadend channel tags to help Plex clients direct stream (tested with Plex Web and iOS).
-Create and set the following channel tags in Tvheadend as appropriate for each channel (Tvheadend supports editing multiple selections to make this a quick update):
+* Direct streaming of H264 channels on Plex Web and iOS requires identifying the channel's codecs using Tvheadend channel tags.
+Create and set channel tags in Tvheadend as appropriate for each H264 channel (Tvheadend supports editing multiple selections to make this a quick update):
   * Video tags: `H264`, `MPEG2`
   * Audio tags: `AAC`, `AC3`, `MP2`, `MP3`
-  * Video and audio tags may be combined: `H264-AAC`, `H264-MP2`, etc.
+  * Video and audio tags may be combined into single tags: `H264-AAC`, `H264-MP2`, etc.
-  * Setting the codec tags is not required - Plex will transcode as necessary.
+  * Only H264 and AAC can be direct streamed on Plex Web and iOS.
+Setting the MPEG2 video tag is possible but not recommended - the Plex transcoder will handle different video resolutions better without it.

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)

-* Radio (audio-only) channels are also identified using Tvheadend channel tags - create and set a `Radio` tag in Tvheadend on the appropriate channels for audio-only playback.
+* Radio (audio-only) channels are also identified using Tvheadend channel tags - create and set a `Radio` tag in Tvheadend on the appropriate channels for audio-only playback, as well as audio tags (for example, `AAC`) for direct streaming.

 * Watching remotely may require Tvheadend to have a public-facing address, as some clients will attempt to directly play the Tvheadend stream instead of running through the Plex transcoder.